 \subsection{MmWave/THz networks}

 MmWave/THz networks can provide broadband spectrum resources from $30$ MHz to $10$ THz to enable multi-gigabit rates and low latency for next generation wireless systems.
 However, in order to compensate the severe propagation loss over the high-frequency spectrum, mmWave/THz networks generally rely on the highly directional beamforming with the massive multiple-input multiple-output (MIMO) or extremely large-scale MIMO (XL-MIMO) techniques.
 Due to the channel sparsity and the highly directional pencil-beam antennas, the mutual interference suffered by mmWave/THz users can be significantly reduced compared to sub-6GHz networks.
 To guarantee successful SIC decoding without degrading system performances, the SIC operations should be only performed between users with sufficiently high channel correlations.
-For this purpose, cluster-free NOMA can flexibly prevent detrimental SIC operations while only allowing beneficial SIC operations to promote mmWave/THz system performances.
+For this purpose, cluster-free NOMA can flexibly prevent detrimental SIC operations while only allowing beneficial SIC operations to promote mmWave/THz system performance.

-It is worth pointing out that current mmWave/THz massive NOMA schemes mostly rely on the far-field channel modelling.
-However, using XL-MIMO, the Rayleigh distance will increase with the massive antenna number, which has enforced a shift from conventional plane-wave-based far-field communications to spherical-wave-based near-field communications.
-In contrast to the far-field channels, the near-field channels suffer from the energy spread effect, where the energy of each path component will be dispersed into multiple angles and thus cannot maintain the channel sparsity over the angular domain.
+It is worth mentioning that existing mmWave/THz massive NOMA schemes mostly rely on the far-field channel modelling.
+However, with XL-MIMO, the Rayleigh distance will increase with the number of antennas, thus forcing a shift from conventional plane-wave-based far-field communications to spherical-wave-based near-field communications.
+Compared to far-field channels, near-field channels may experience energy spread effects, i.e., the energy of each path component may be dispersed into multiple angles and thus channel sparsity over the angular domain cannot be maintained.
 This constitutes a research interest on cluster-free NOMA strategies in near-field MIMO channels, where the angular-domain sparsity no longer holds and the polar-domain sparsity should be considered.